Evolutionary Inference for Function-valued Traits: Gaussian Process Regression on Phylogenies: Phylogenetic Gaussian processes

-We may believe that, conditional on any given trait, its ancestor and progenitor traits are statistically independent.
+\ss{Examples} We now illustrate two ways in which Proposition \ref{prop1} may be used to make priors for Bayesian inference on phylogenetically related functional traits.
+They differ in their approach to modelling spatial variation, and may be called the spatially inhomogeneous (figure \ref{fig1}A) and spatially homogeneous (\ref{fig1}B) models respectively.
+In both cases we assume the simplest possible structure for the marginal covariance function $\S$: that it is space-time separable as in \eqref{separa}.
+We also assume that, conditional on any given trait, its ancestor and progenitor traits are statistically independent.
 This corresponds to choosing a temporal component which is Markovian.
-The only Markovian Gaussian processes are the class of Ornstein-Uhlenbeck processes, and have the following covariance function:
+The only Markovian Gaussian processes are the class of Ornstein-Uhlenbeck processes, and the stationary examples have the covariance function $ k(t_{1},t_{2})=\exp \left(-|t_{1}-t_{2}|/\theta_2\right) $ where the hyperparameter $\t_2$ specifies the characteristic length scale for the evolutionary dynamics.
+From Proposition \ref{prop1} we obtain